schvoy/user-bundle/README.md

 ## Event subscriber

-The `EightMarq\UserBundle\EventSubscriber\PasswordHashingDoctrineEventSubscriber` automatically hashes the plain password, when during a new user entity creation.
+The `Schvoy\UserBundle\EventSubscriber\PasswordHashingDoctrineEventSubscriber` automatically hashes the plain password, during a new user entity creation or an update (if the password changed).

 In some cases, you don't need this behavior, so you can disable it with the following code: